-Description: For purposes of this appendix, Value at Risk ("VaR") is the commonlyused percentile measurement of the risk of future financial loss in the value of a given portfolio over a specified period of time, based on current market conditions.
-For purposes of this appendix.
-Risk and Position Limits are the constraints that define the amount of risk that a trading desk is permitted to take at a point in time, as defined by the banking entity for a specific trading desk.
+Description: For purposes of this appendix, Risk and Position Limits are the constraints that define the amount of risk that a trading desk is permitted to take at a point in time, as defined by the banking entity for a specific trading desk.
 Usage represents the portion of the trading desk's limits that are accounted for by the current activity of the desk.
-Risk and position limits and their usage are key risk management tools used to control and monitor risk taking and include, but are not limited, to the limits set out in § .4 and § .5.
-A number of the metrics that are described below, including "Risk Factor Sensitivities" and "Value-at-Risk and Stress Value-at-Risk-("Stress VaR") is the percentile measurement of the risk of future financial loss in the valueof a given portfolio over a specified period of time, based on market conditions during a period of significant financial stress.," relate to a trading desk's risk and position limits and are useful in evaluating and setting these limits in the broader context of the trading desk's overall activities, particularly for the market making activities under § \\.4(b) and hedging activity under § .5.
-Accordingly, the limits required under § .4(b)(2)(iii) and § .5(b)(1)(i) must meet the applicable requirements under § .4(b)(2)(iii) and § .5(b)(1)(i)and also must include appropriate metrics for the trading desk limits including, at a minimum, the "Risk Factor Sensitivities" and "Value-at-Risk and Stress Value-at-Risk" metrics except to the extent any of the "Risk Factor Sensitivities" or "Value-at-Risk and Stress Value-at-Risk" metrics are demonstrably ineffective for measuring and monitoring the risks of a trading desk based on the types of positions traded by, and risk exposures of, that desk.
+Risk and position limits and their usage are key risk management tools used to control and monitor risk taking and include, but are not limited, to the limits set out in § 75.4 and § 75.5.
+A number of the metrics that are described below, including "Risk Factor Sensitivities" and "Value-at-Risk and Stress Value-at-Risk," relate to a trading desk's risk and position limits and are useful in evaluating and setting these limits in the broader context of the trading desk's overall activities, particularly for the market making activities under § 75.4(b) and hedging activity under § 75.5.
+Accordingly, the limits required under § 75.4(b)(2)(iii) and § 75.5(b)(1)(i) must meet the applicable requirements under § 75.4(b)(2)(iii) and § 75.5(b)(1)(i) and also must include appropriate metrics for the trading desk limits including, at a minimum, the "Risk Factor Sensitivities" and "Valueat-Risk and Stress Value-at-Risk" metrics except to the extent any of the "Risk Factor Sensitivities" or "Value-at-Risk and Stress Value-at-Risk" metrics are demonstrably ineffective for measuring and monitoring the risks of a trading desk based on the types of positions traded by, and risk exposures of, that desk.